 When I did seek medical advice, my GP immediately suspected Lupus, also known as SLE (systemic lupus erythrematosis) - an auto-immune condition with sunlight sensitivity.
 A specialist confirmed the diagnosis, put me on medication and advised me to stay out of the sun.
 For a while my symptoms were kept at bay, and I continued to over-work myself, taking on a house renovation whilst juggling childcare and work.

 After the birth of my third child, the symptoms came back with renewed force.
 I tried many medications - painkillers, anti-inflammatory drugs and steroids.
 My diagnosis was revised to 'rhupus', as I had symptoms of both lupus and rheumatoid arthritis.
-My immune system was attacking all of my joints - at it's worst I struggled to get dressed and out of the house.
+My immune system was attacking all joints - at it's worst I struggled to get dressed and out of the house.
 Every small movement hurt, even chewing.